 First, voting locations should be accessible.
-Voting locations that are the same for primary and general elections should have a survey done to determine accessibility or have an exemption form on file with the county election administrator.
-If the district is using a different voting location the site must still meet accessibility requirements.
-Contact the county election administrator to verify the eligibility of all voting locations.
-13-3-206, MCA and ARM 44.3.105 and 44.3.106 assignment to an accessible voting location.
-There are specific procedures to follow for these various types of voting methods. $\underline{13-13-118}$, $\underline{13-13-119}$, and $\underline{13-13-246}$, MCA
+All polling locations are required to have a survey to determine accessibility or have an exemption form on file with the county election administrator.
+The election administrator must publish a statement of the locations of the polling places between 2 and 10 days before the election and include the accessibility designation for each.
+13-3-206, MCA and ARM 44.3.105 and 44.3.106 13-3-105, MCA